ergochat/ergo/docs/MANUAL.md

 On a non-systemd system, oragono can be configured to log to a file and used [logrotate(8)](https://linux.die.net/man/8/logrotate), since it will reopen its log files (as well as rehashing the config file) upon receiving a SIGHUP.

+## Upgrading to a new version of Oragono

+As long as you are using official releases or release candidates of Oragono, any backwards-incompatible changes should be described in the changelog.

+The database has schema versioning; upgrades that involve incompatible changes to the database require schema changes.
+If you have `datastore.autoupgrade` enabled in your config, any schema changes will be automatically applied the first time you restart your server on the new version.
+Otherwise, you can apply upgrades manually:

+1. Stop your server
+1. Make a backup of your database file
+1. Run `oragono upgradedb` (from the same working directory and with the same arguments that you would use when running `oragono run`)
+1. Start the server again

+If you want to run our master branch as opposed to our releases, come find us in #oragono and we can guide you around any potential pitfalls.

 --------------------------------------------------------------------------------------------